marzneshin/docs/content/docs/getting-started/installation/marzneshin.md

 Once the installation is complete:

 - You'd notice the logs, which you could stop watching by pressing `Ctrl+C`; The process will continue running normally.
-- the configuration file can be found at `/etc/opt/marzneshin/.env` (refer to [configurations](#configuration) section to see variables)
+- the configuration file can be found at `/etc/opt/marzneshin/.env` (refer to [configurations](/docs/configuration/marzneshin) page to see variables)
 - Data files will be placed at `/var/lib/marzneshin`; e.g. the sqlite database.
 - You can access the Marzneshin dashboard by opening a web browser and navigating to `http://<SERVER_IP>:8000/dashboard/`

-Next, you need to create a sudo admin for logging into the Marzneshin dashboard by the following command
+Next, you need to create a sudo admin for logging into the Marzneshin dashboard using the following command

 ```bash
 marzneshin cli admin create --sudo